-So to have this kind of growth, most people are kind of just - they can only guess and project, but they’re saying now we have such ease of accessing this stuff because we carry around a device in our pocket that has these great new apps with all these new, you know, I mean, Spotify, you could choose, you know, you could follow a friend’s list and everything, so people are listening to more music.
+So to have this kind of growth, most people are kind of just - they can only guess and project, but they’re saying now we have such ease of accessing this stuff because we carry around a device in our pocket that has these great new apps with all these new, you know, I mean, Spotify, you could follow a friend’s list and everything, so people are listening to more music.
 So those numbers of the nine hours a day are actually two years old.
 And I’m waiting for Common Sense Media to come out with a new survey because it’s going to be higher than nine hours a day.

 Jim: That’s sad, isn’t it?
 So when we look at it, it’s really simply a tool.
 But the abuse of the tool is what we’re concerned about, especially as parents.
 How old are your kids now or?

 Jonathan: Uh, my kids are now 20, 22 and 24.